mapbox/mapbox-gl-native/ios/docs/pod-README.md

 This is the recommended workflow for manually integrating the SDK into an application targeting iOS 8 and above:

 1. Open the project editor and select your application target.
 Drag `Mapbox.framework` from the `dynamic` folder into the “Embedded Binaries” section of the General tab.
+(Don’t drag it into the “Linked Frameworks and Libraries” section; Xcode will add it there automatically.)
 In the sheet that appears, make sure “Copy items if needed” is checked, then click Finish.

 1. In the Build Phases tab, click the + button at the top and select “New Run Script Phase”.
 Enter the following code into the script text field: